 We must also prepare ourselves for the possibility that no vaccine will truly work or be effective: we haven’t found a “cure” for the common cold yet, have we?
 This is a different virus, and we do have something for MERS and SARS which is what they’re using as a baseline for a C19 cocktail, but we don’t yet know.

 Lastly, even five or ten years from now there will still be “anti-vaxxers” who think all vaccines are an evil sham.
-Some of them will live, some of them will die: it’s Darwin at work.
-For the rest of us those people will ensure the planet is never, ever truly rid of COVID-19.
+Some of them will live, some of them will die: it’s Darwin at work, and those people will ensure the planet is never, ever truly rid of COVID-19.

 Something else that will never go away: working from home.
 People will come to like it and the millennial generation always blurred the “work/life balance” lines anyway.